uniwebcms/framework/docs/developers-guide.md

 ];
 ```

-### Required Components
+### Standard Components

-Every Foundation must provide a `Section` component.
+Most Foundations provide a `Section` component.
 This is the default component used when markdown files have no frontmatter or no `component` property specified.

 **Using the built-in Section component:**